Safe Harbor 401(k): the 2023 guide for business owners

-In terms of pros and cons, the biggest downside to offering a Safe Harbor 401(k) is that the cost of the contributions your company will make.
+In terms of pros and cons, the biggest downside to offering a Safe Harbor plan is the cost of the contributions your company will make.
 It's possible they could increase your overall payroll by 3% or more if all employees participate.

 But many companies think the upside more than outweighs the cost.
-Offering a Safe Harbor plan will give you happier employees, tax savings, certainty that your plan won’t fail testing, and more retirement savings for everyone (including you).
+Offering a Safe Harbor 401(k) plan can result in happier employees, tax savings, and greater certainty that your plan won’t fail nondiscrimination tests.

 The information provided herein is general in nature and is for informational purposes only.
 It should not be used as a substitute for specific tax, legal and/or financial advice that considers all relevant facts and circumstances.
 You are advised to consult a qualified financial adviser or tax professional before relying on the information provided herein.